 A score below 70 indicates a problem.
-El is improvable.
-Dan Goleman, author of Working with Emotional Intelligence, says "Emotional intelligence can be learned, and in fact we are each building it, in varying degrees, throughout life.
+El is not unimprovable.
+Says Dan Goleman, author of Working With Emotional Intelligence, "Emotional intelligence can be learned, and in fact we are each building it, in varying degrees, throughout life.
 It's sometimes called maturity.
 EQ is nothing more or less than a collection of tools that we can sharpen to help ensure our own survival."